-The Pathologists’ Assistant program at Tulane University School of Medicine is a two-year, full-time professional program that currently accepts 8 students per academic year.
-The program begins in January of each year.
+The Pathologists’ Assistant Program at Tulane University School of Medicine is a two-year, full-time professional program that currently accepts 9-11 students per year.
+The program is designed to train students to become advanced practitioners in anatomic pathology.
+Upon successful completion of the required curriculum, students will graduate with a Master of Science degree in Anatomic Pathology.